oxidecomputer/humility/README.md

 `humility power` displays the values associated with power rails, displaying output voltage, output current, input voltate, input current, and temperature.
 Not all measurements are available for all rails; if a measurement is not provided for a given rail, "-" is printed.
+To specify which rails are displayed, use the `--rails` option.
 If a rail can provide a given measurement, but that measurement is unavailable (say, due to being in a power state whereby the rail is not powered), "x" is displayed.
 Some rails can determine current by output phase; to display these, use the `--phase-current` option.